 Generators must be installed in easily accessible places, allowing periodic inspections, on-site maintenance and, if necessary, removal for external services.

 The following environmental conditions must be ensured:

-- Clean and well-ventilated location; - The installation of other equipment or walls must not hinder or block the generator ventilation; - The area around and above the generator must be sufficient for maintenance or handling; - The environment must be in accordance with the generator protection degree.
+- Clean and well-ventilated location; The installation of all - The installation of other equipment or walls must not hinder or block the generator ventilation; - The area around and above the generator must be sufficient for maintenance or handling; - The environment must be in accordance with the generator protection degree.